hellospiral/legislator_lookup/README.md

 # Legislator Lookup

 This project was built to practice making requests to third-party APIs in Ember.
-It usesSunlight Foundation's Congress API to provide users with a variety of information about legislators, committees, recent and upcoming bills, and other information.
+It uses Sunlight Foundation's Congress API to provide users with a variety of information about legislators, committees, recent and upcoming bills, and other information.

 ## Completed user stories: